Photography & New Media

 Rafael Fajardo

-Code P0204-23
+Code P0204-24

-*ADDITIONAL SECTION ADDED AUGUST 7-11* In this workshop each participant learns to create at least one, small, complete video game in Scratch.
-We will be inclusive, welcoming, loose, and quick in our process as we explore game design in an art context.
-Scratch is a delightfully inviting programming environment that rewards tinkering and exploration.
-There are a combination of do-as-I-do demonstrations and prompting to create a game of one's own.
-We encourage making one's own characters and telling one's own stories.
+In this workshop, each participant learns to create at least one small, complete video game in Scratch, a delightfully inviting programming environment that rewards tinkering and exploration.
+We are inclusive, welcoming, loose, and quick in our process as we explore game design in an art context, using a combination of do-as-I-do demonstrations and prompting to create a game of one's own, encouraging making one's own characters and stories.
 This workshop is open to learners at all levels.
 Se habla español.